jan-swiecki/node-autowire/README.md

       * Save found module in `inner_cache`: `inner_cache[name] = found_module`
       * Return found module

-## Caching

-Beside native NodeJS module cache Autowire caches paths and performes autodiscovery once.

-# Why?

-Imho this is just a better approach.

-* You don't waste time on manually resolving module relative paths.
-* You don't waste time on manually wiring dependencies.
-* Module dependencies are clearly and well defined (no more finding all `require` invocations).
-* You are forced to write code in a decoupled way (true dependency injection, without classes being instantiated inside constructors).
-* Lexical-clojure encapsulation of modules makes more sense.
-For example now you are 100% sure you will not leak anything into outer/global scope.
-* You make your code DRYier (you write module name only once).
-* Auto discovery is just awesome!:D
-* ???
-* Profit!

 ## TODO

 * <s>Auto discovery inside project folders (recursively)</s> Done since version 2.2